SmartlyDressedGames/Legally-Distinct-Missile/README.md

 ### Branching Guidelines
 - Avoid Committing to `master`: Please refrain from committing directly to the `master` branch.
 - Create a Branch from `dev`: Instead, create a new branch from the `dev` branch.
-- Submit PRs to dev: Submit your changes by creating a PR into the `dev` branch.
+- Submit PRs to `dev`: Submit your changes by creating a PR into the `dev` branch.
 This keeps our master branch stable, ensuring a smooth experience for all users.

 ### Why We Use Issues
 Before you dive into making changes, consider creating an [issue][issues_url] or discussions on our [discord server][discordserver_url] first.
 Here's why: